My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS14.jpg

-Bruce once again sought to create a great rock album, but this time he wanted a leaner, more stripped-down sound.
-I don’t know if this was in response to some of the backlash of the Born to Run promotion or a response to the rise of punk and the criticism it offered towards grandiose rock compositions, but regardless the next album would have less musical scope and far fewer lyrics than the prior albums.
-The long ballads were replaced by traditional verse-chorus structures and the songs would all be under five minutes save for one.
+Bruce once again sought to create a great rock album, but this time wanted a more mature, lean, and stripped-down sound.
+I don’t know if this was in response to some of the backlash of the Born to Run promotion, or a response to the rise of punk (which Bruce appreciated) and the criticism it made towards grandiose rock compositions, but either way the next album had less musical scope and far fewer lyrics than the prior LPs.
+The long ballads were replaced by traditional alternating of verses and choruses, and the songs, save one, were all under five minutes.

-The themes were also darker, though still focused on cars, women, and the trials of the working man.
-Speaking less as a youth and more as a man, the perspectives are now about family, hard work, and political overtures.
-Dreams are now less aspirational in place of the reckoning that they may not be met, and how to deal with the political and social forces that shape the prospects of those born to less advantage.
-This album obviously has meaning to Bruce, as to this day he reaches back to these songs in every set list and calls on songs like “The Promised Land” and “Badlands” for critical moments in his shows and for when he wants to reflect on the important things in his life and America, about the promise of its dreams and heartache of when these don’t come about.
-Take these lyrics from “The Promised Land: “I've done my best to live the right way / I get up every morning and go to work each day / But your eyes go blind and your blood runs cold / Sometimes I feel so weak I just want to explode / Explode and tear this whole town apart / Take a knife and cut this pain from my heart / Find somebody itching for something to start.”
-In Badlands he reflects on the issues of authority, “Poor man wanna be rich / Rich man wanna be king / And a king ain't satisfied / 'til he rules everything / I wanna go out tonight / I wanna find out what I got.”
-He may have achieved success, but he is still grappling with his early struggles and the decline of his home towns of Freehold and Asbury Park.
-He is still searching for something.
+The album obviously has meaning to Bruce.
+To this day he reaches back to it in every set list and calls on songs like “The Promised Land” and “Badlands” for critical moments when he wants to reflect on the important things in his life and America, about the promise of its dreams and heartache when they don’t come about.
+Take the lyrics from “The Promised Land: “I've done my best to live the right way / I get up every morning and go to work each day / But your eyes go blind and your blood runs cold / Sometimes I feel so weak I just want to explode / Explode and tear this whole town apart / Take a knife and cut this pain from my heart / Find somebody itching for something to start.”
+Or in Badlands where he reflected on the issues of authority, “Poor man wanna be rich / Rich man wanna be king / And a king ain't satisfied / 'til he rules everything / I wanna go out tonight / I wanna find out what I got.”
+He may have achieved success, but he was still grappling with his early struggles and the decline of his home towns of Freehold and Asbury Park.
+He was still searching for something.

 BS15.jpg

-The leaner sound provided great rock songs like “Adam Raised a Cain” and “Candy’s Room” as well as beautiful ballads, “Something in the Night” and “Factory.”
+The leaner sound provided great sock songs like “Adam Raised a Cain” and “Candy’s Room” as well as beautiful ballads, “Something in the Night” and “Factory.”
 This was the first album to be recorded by a stable line-up that participated throughout, and more notably by musicians that could translate his tighter vision into formidable recordings.
-There are no blues, jazz, swing, or classical elements.
-“Streets of Fire” is emblematic of this sound, with a tough R&B sound that alternates between subtle melodies and forceful, rock-infused choruses.
-Bruce had developed a brand sound that was his alone and would be emulated by many, most notably by John Cafferty and the Beaver Brown Band for the movie soundtrack, Eddie and the Cruisers (1983), which would produce a top ten song, “On the Dark Side” (there’s a pattern of others having greater success with The Boss’ sound than Bruce himself).
+There were no blues, jazz, swing, or classical elements.
+“Streets of Fire” was emblematic of this sound, with a tough R&B feel that alternated between subtle melodies and forceful, rock-infused choruses.
+Bruce had developed a sound that was his alone, his brand, and that would be emulated by many, most notably by John Cafferty and the Beaver Brown Band for the movie soundtrack, Eddie and the Cruisers (1983), which produced a top ten song, “On the Dark Side” (there is a pattern of others having greater success with The Boss’ sound than Bruce himself).

 BS16.jpg

 Springsteen was a prolific song writer, usually writing and recording dozens of songs for each album.
-Over the years much of this material has been released on compilations we’ll cover later.
-He also gave away many songs leading to hits for others.
+Over the years much of this material has been released on compilations.
+He also gave away many songs that led to hits for others.
 During the Darkness sessions he gave Patti Smith the song, “Because the Night,” “Fire” went to the Pointer Sisters, “Rendezvous” to Greg Kihn, and “This Little Girl” to Gary US Bonds.
-He also had to witness Manfred Mann’s Earth Band cover “Blinded by the Light” in 1976, in which some of the lyrics were altered and a ‘chopsticks’ piano riff was added, go to #1 in the US and Canada.
+He also had to witness in 1976 Manfred Mann’s Earth Band’s cover of “Blinded by the Light”, in which some of the lyrics were altered and a ‘chopsticks’ piano riff was added, go to #1 in the US and Canada.
 Amazingly, to this day this is the only Springsteen song to reach #1 since Bruce has never achieved it with any of his own recordings.

 BS17.jpg

 Much of the leftover material from the Darkness recordings found their way onto the next album, which was originally going to be a single album titled after the lead track, “The Ties that Bind.”
-As he once again wrote and recorded copious amounts of material and reflected on what he had learned and seen during his extensive travels while touring for the past many years, he decided he needed more room to explore his themes.
-Now a successful artist, though not quite stratospheric, but a leading name in the rock world nonetheless, Bruce could take a step back and reflect on the ideals and problems of American life.
-The result would be a double album that explored relationships, working life, and once again the struggles of the labouring class in a recessionary US.
+As he once again wrote and recorded copious amounts of material and reflected on what he’d learned during his extensive tours for the past many years, he decided he needed more room to explore his themes.
+Now a successful artist, though not quite stratospheric, but a leading name in the rock world, Bruce could take a step back and reflect on the ideals and problems of American life.
+The result was a double album, The River, that explored relationships, working life, and again the struggles of the labour class, now in a recessionary US.

 BS18.jpg

-The album though was not all strife and seriousness, because indeed life isn’t always that way either.
-The River contains some of the most fun and energetic, straight up rock and roll Bruce had put out in his career.
-The loose sounds of the first two albums are a distant memory, as are the over-sized arrangements of Born to Run.
-The rawness and sharp edges of Darkness also don’t appear as much leaving unabashed pop-rock songs as invitations to dance and party, such as with “Sherry Darling,” “Two Hearts,” “Cadillac Ranch,” “I’m a Rocker,” and “Ramrod.”
+The album, though, was not all strife and seriousness, because indeed life is not always that way.
+The LP’s four sides contained some of the most fun, energetic, and straight up rock ‘n’ roll of Bruce’s career.
+The jazzier sounds of the first two albums were a distant memory, as were the oversized arrangements of Born to Run.
+The rawness and sharp edges of Darkness were also less apparent, resulting in more unabashed pop-rock songs that were invitations to dance and party.
+These came from “Sherry Darling,” “Two Hearts,” “Cadillac Ranch,” “I’m a Rocker,” and “Ramrod.”

-The rock-and-pop spirit is best heard in the single from the album, “Hungry Heart,” Springsteen’s first bona fide hit song which reached #5 in the US and Canada.
+The rock-and-pop spirit was best heard in the single from the album, “Hungry Heart,” Springsteen’s first bona fide hit song which reached #5 in the US and Canada.
 And it almost, once again, could have been a hit for someone else instead of Bruce.
-He wrote the song to give to The Ramones after Joey Ramone had asked for a song, but when he heard how good it was Jon Landau convinced Bruce to keep it.
+He wrote the song to give to The Ramones after Joey Ramone asked for a song, but Bruce was encouraged by Jon Landau to keep it when Jon heard how good it was.
 “Hungry Heart” and other singles, not to mention the accompanying massive tour and the large fan base originating from his prior two albums, propelled The River to #1 in the US and Canada and #2 in the UK.
 As Bruce noted in his recent 35th anniversary tour for the album, his fan base grew to include women for the first time in large numbers.
-Instead of seeing mostly men in his audiences he was seeing women laughing and dancing along to his new songs.
-Bruce Springsteen and the E Street Band were now date friendly, and the singer couldn’t have been more thrilled.
+Instead of looking at throngs of men looking back at him from the audiences, he was seeing women laughing and dancing along to his new songs.
+Bruce Springsteen and the E Street Band was now date material, and the singer couldn’t have been more thrilled.

 BS19.jpg

 It was this point that Bruce entered my life.
-I was ten and just starting to pay attention to music and establish my tastes.
-As I noted earlier, my brother was a huge fan and The River was played constantly in our house.
-I loved the album and remember hearing “Hungry Heart” on the radio daily.
-When the band came to town to play Maple Leaf Gardens my brother went and had an extra ticket, which I desperately wanted.
-Of course, my 20-year-old brother was not going to take his kid brother to a rock concert, and my mother wasn’t entertaining that idea either.
-But during a cross-border shopping trip that year she did buy my brother his copy of The River and, not wanting to leave me out, but also not seeing the logic in buying two of the same album, bought me Darkness on the Edge of Town (not realizing of course, that my brother had that album too - I would colour the corners of my copy with marker to make sure it was known which was mine).
-I was disappointed to not have my own copy of The River but was still thrilled to have my own Springsteen album, and probably the first record I ever had of my own that wasn’t a hand-me-down (my brother had offloaded some K-Tel records, Trooper's Hot Shots, and a couple BTO records to me so I had some music to play of my own and would stay out of his bedroom, all to no avail since I knew where the good music was).
-My infatuation with Bruce was born as I played Darkness constantly, memorizing the lyrics and putting on imaginary concerts in my bedroom using a wooden yard stick as a guitar.
+As I noted in the intro, my brother was a huge fan and at the age of ten, I was starting to pay attention to music.
+The River was played constantly in our house and I loved it.
+I recall hearing “Hungry Heart” on the radio daily.
+When they came to town to play Maple Leaf Gardens my brother went and had an extra ticket, which I desperately wanted.
+Of course, my twenty-year-old brother was not going to take his 10-year-old kid brother to a rock concert, and my mother wasn’t entertaining that idea either.
+But during a cross-border shopping trip that year she did buy my brother The River and, not wanting to leave me out, but also not seeing the logic in buying two of the same album, bought me Darkness on the Edge of Town (not realizing of course, that my brother had that album too).
+I was disappointed to not have my own copy of The River but was still thrilled to have my own Springsteen album.
+It was the first record I owned that wasn’t a hand-me-down.
+My infatuation with Bruce was born as I played Darkness constantly, memorizing the lyrics and putting on imaginary concerts in my bedroom.

 BS20.jpg

-After three monumental albums and almost ten years of constant touring, Bruce took a needed change of pace, especially after recording acoustic demos for the next album on a 4-track cassette tape in his home.
-Feeling the songs were better in this format than with the full E Street Band treatment (though versions of the songs were recorded with the band before the final decision was made, leading to speculation on when those versions will surface; and a full-band version of “Reason to Believe” was a regular addition to the set list of his Magic tour of 2007-08 and boy, did it sound great.), Nebraska would be released as a solo, acoustic arrangement, fulfilling the poet-singer-songwriter image that John Hammond had originally imagined.
+After three monumental albums and almost ten years of constant touring, Bruce needed change of pace.
+He rented a house in Jersey where he recorded acoustic demos for the next album on a four-track cassette tape in the bedroom.
+After trying to record the songs with the full band, Bruce decided he wanted the stripped-down bedroom recordings, which were issued as his next album, Nebraska.
+There has been speculation on when those versions will surface, and while a full-band version of “Reason to Believe” was a regular addition to the set list of his Magic tour of 2007-08 (and boy, did it sound great), they have not seen the light of day.
+(UPDATE: per the update at the end of this profile, the 2025 release of Nebraska ’82: Expanded Edition has finally answered this question).
+As a solo, acoustic album, Bruce fulfilled the poet-singer-songwriter image that John Hammond had originally imagined, though coming off the success of his prior two albums and his now established sound, it was not exactly what the label was now seeking.

-I think Bruce fans may tend to fall into two categories, at least in regard to his albums of this nature – what I call his ‘dust bowl’ albums.
+I think Bruce fans may tend to fall into two categories, at least as it pertains to his releases like Nebraska – what I call his ‘dust bowl’ albums.
 I like the full band sound and the energy of his larger compositions, even when it’s a slow tune.
 When he pulls it back to just him and a guitar or piano, the songs may still be great, but they don’t move me as much.
 I know many fans who adore these albums and even prefer them to his larger sound.
-Of course, to each one’s own and it’s a testament to Springsteen that he can bridge those two fan bases.
+Of course, to each one’s own, and it is a testament to Springsteen that he can bridge those two fan bases.

 BS21.jpg